 - 1. Carmen mail/messenger & Carmen submission comments.
-Both of these are unreliable and the professor will not check them regularly. - 2.
+Both of these are unreliable and the instructors will not check them regularly. - 2.
 Weekend emails and messages sent around 5PM or later on weekdays.
-Under most circumstances, we will respond to messages of this sort on the next business day.
-Keep in mind that assessment deadlines are on Fridays at 11:59pm.
-I will not usually be available to reply to emails later in the day on Fridays, so plan accordingly. - 3.
+Under most circumstances, we will respond to messages of this sort on the next business day. - 3.
 Sending emails that are not from your OSU email address.
 Messages to our OSU accounts from non-OSU email services are regularly marked as spam and since their OSU cannot confirm their delivery, you may not use them as evidence of communication attempts. - 4.
 Unprofessional emails.
-Please ensure that your email messages are professional and informative by including COMM3558 in the subject line, a salutation, adequate yet concise body text, closing, and your full name. - 5.
+Please ensure that your email messages are professional and informative by including your course info in the subject line, a salutation, adequate yet concise body text, closing, and your full name. - 5.
 Emails that require immediate attention.
 We aim to answer emails with 24 hours of receipt on business days.
 Be proactive and plan ahead.